YoloNomy/YoloNomy.github.io/_codes/cosmo/friedmann.md

 Cosmology is a science that studies the universe as a whole, including its origin, nature, evolution and structure.
 Promoting cosmology as a branch of natural sciences has been made possible only recently with the discovery of the Universe's expansion by Hubble in
 <a href="https://ui.adsabs.harvard.edu/abs/1926ApJ....64..321H/abstract/">Hubble 1926</a>
-[^Hubble, 1926], showing that it was a dynamic entity (hence it becomes possible to predict its behavior and the discovery of its very first light with the cosmic microwave background (CMB) by <a href="https://ui.adsabs.harvard.edu/abs/1965ApJ...142..419P/abstract/">Penzias and Wilson 1965</a>[^Penzias and Wilson, 1965], implying that its history might have had a beginning.
+[^hubble], showing that it was a dynamic entity (hence it becomes possible to predict its behavior and the discovery of its very first light with the cosmic microwave background (CMB) by <a href="https://ui.adsabs.harvard.edu/abs/1965ApJ...142..419P/abstract/">Penzias and Wilson 1965</a>[^penziaswilson], implying that its history might have had a beginning.
 As cosmology depends on our current pieces of knowledge, it may evolve in the near future.
 The **standard cosmological model**, $\Lambda$-CDM  (Cold Dark Matter with a cosmological constant), has been widely adopted since the end of the 1990s and seems to fit current observations.
 It's important to define a model to question it in the future, testing its limits is one of the roles of current research.
 The three building blocks of modern cosmology are the following:

 1. **Cosmological principle**: The Universe is homogeneous (invariant under translation) and isotropic (invariant under rotation, on large scales, everything we observe is similar in every direction).
 This principle constrains the possible geometry of our Universe.